OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-cells.md

 # Work with cells using the Excel JavaScript API

 The Excel JavaScript API doesn't have a "Cell" object or class.
-Instead, the Excel JavaScript API defines all Excel cells as `Range` objects.
+Instead, all Excel cells are `Range` objects.
 An individual cell in the Excel UI translates to a `Range` object with one cell in the Excel JavaScript API.

 A single `Range` object can also contain multiple contiguous cells.
 Contiguous cells are those which form a row, a column, or both.
 Contiguous cells form an unbroken line.
 See [Work with discontiguous cells using the RangeAreas object](#work-with-discontiguous-cells-using-the-rangeareas-object) to learn about working with cells that are not contiguous.